-The shields would be applied to individual, high-value reefs on clear, still days when bleaching conditions were at their worst.
+The shields could be applied to individual, high-value reefs on clear, still days when bleaching conditions were at their worst.

 Similar technology is currently used to prevent evaporation in reservoirs and dams, including those used for drinking water.

-The surface shield need only be applied periodically, when bleaching conditions are predicted.
+The surface shield need only be applied periodically (by airplane, sea vessel or automated buoy) when bleaching conditions are predicted.